Our goal is to improve access to public health and primary medical care in Chin State

 Firstly I want to say I am very grateful for the help of Health and Hope.
 Without them and this opportunity my village and others close by would have no access to health care.
 One situation that stands out for me was whilst walking in the forest looking for elephant yam.
 I heard a lot of crying in a nearby village.
 I went to see what was happening.
 As I arrived I found a mother delivering her baby.
 There had been a lot of blood loss and the mother was very sick.
 The father, children and the villagers were all crying.
 They were just waiting for the mother and child to die as they couldn’t do anything to help.
 I quickly assessed the situation and was able to help assist and safely deliver the baby and save the mother even though I had no equipment.

 At the end of 2020, local trainers (ToTs) delivered training to TBAs into 12 new remote villages.
 The ToTs also attended a Health & Hope run workship in Lailenpi.
-You can read the latest update on the project here.
+You can read more about the project here.